schildner/udacity-azure-course-project3/README.md

 - Use the starter APIs to create two Test Suites.
 Using variables, reference a data set (csv file) in the test cases where the data will change.
 - Create a Stress Test Suite
 - Create a Endurance Test Suite
-- Generate the HTML report (non-CI/CD) IMPORTANT: Since the AppService is using the Basic/Free plan, start small (2 users max) and once you are ready for the final submission, use up to 30 users for a max duration of 60 seconds.
+- Generate the HTML report (non-CI/CD)

+IMPORTANT: Since the AppService is using the Basic/Free plan, start small (2 users max) and once you are ready for the final submission, use up to 30 users for a max duration of 60 seconds.
 The "Data Out" quota for the AppService on this plan is only 165 MiB.

-## Instructions to Deploy Cloud Infrastructure on local PC with Terraform
+## Instructions to Deploy Cloud Infrastructure from local PC with Terraform

 - Configure Authentication via Service Principal and Client Secret